Recommended YouTube Banner Size - Complete Guide (2023)

 The minimum image size is pretty self-explanatory.
 YouTube won’t allow you to use an image that’s smaller than 2048 x 1152 pixels as a banner.
 This shouldn’t really be a problem if you keep the recommended YouTube banner resolution in mind.

 If you already have a YouTube banner image that happens to be too small, you can try using a free image upscaling service to make it larger.
 This can work well for simple graphics, but the quality may vary when it comes to actual pictures.
+Remember that not only do the YouTube banner specifications matter, but it’s also about quality and compatibility on multiple devices.

 How can I crop or design my YouTube banner to the right size?